nawafbourabee/generalized-walnuts/README.md

 The package implements the paper's six samplers, obtained by pairing two measure-preserving flows with three initial-point-symmetric stopping rules.
-It also includes the experiment driver used to produce every table in Section 5.
+It also includes the driver used to produce every table in Section 5.

 |  | standard U-turn | half-hyperplane Poincaré | anchored radial max-to-max |
 |---|---|---|---|